cinsquare

 CinSquare is customizable for specific wavelengths, beam sizes and M² values.

-The CinSquare is a fully automated M² measurement system to measure the beam quality of CW and/or pulsed laser systems from the UV to SWIR spectral range.
-The system consists of a fixed focusing lens in front of a motorized translation stage carrying the camera-based CinCam CCD/CMOS/InGaAs beam profiler.
-Its operational robustness and reliability ensures continuous use applications in industry, science, research and development.
+The CinSquare is a fully automated M² measurement system designed for measuring the beam quality across both CW and pulsed laser systems spanning from UV to SWIR wavelengths.
+Comprising a fixed focusing lens and a motorized translation stage housing the camera-based CinCam CCD/CMOS/InGaAs beam profiler, this system guarantees operational reliability and robustness, making it suitable for continuous use in industrial, scientific, and research environments.

 How does the M² measurement system work?

-According to ISO 11146-1/2 the CinSquare system measures the complete beam caustic and determines M², waist position, divergence, etc., related to the reference plane.
-To facilitate its use, the CinSquare M² measurement system is equipped with two alignment mirrors for exact positioning of the laser beam and a filter wheel for incremental beam attenuation.
+Adhering to ISO 11146-1/2 standards, the CinSquare system measures the complete beam caustic, determining essential parameters such as M², waist position, and divergence relative to the reference plane.
+For enhanced usability, the system incorporates two alignment mirrors to ensure precise laser beam positioning and a filter wheel for incremental beam attenuation adjustments.

-CinSquare M-squared measurement tool is customizable for specific wavelengths, beam sizes and M² values.
+The CinSquare M-squared measurement tool offers customization options tailored to specific wavelengths, beam sizes, and M² values, accommodating diverse application requirements.

 CinSquare M2 measurement system